Updated by Kari Scott-Matthew

 The fields explained

 The type of response to the question.
 This determines what buttons or controls are displayed on the screen for the user to select.
 This may be: yes/no, a step, pass/fail/fix, or customised for the checklist.
+You can see a visual example of what these response types will look like on screen here.

 The title of the question.
 This is also the heading that appears on any reports.
 It should be short and concise and is limited to 35 characters.